 A study by Caring.com found that 25% fewer people have a will at the beginning of 2020 than they did in 2017.
 Surprisingly, more and more older and middle-aged adults are avoiding the process altogether.
 It’s interesting that this is the case because the study also found that 30% of the people believe you should have a will by the age of 35.
 Many of us have experienced the fallout of a parent who had died with no will, yet the number of Americans making wills is still dropping.
 This is a trend we would like to change.

 Why You Need a Will

 Many Americans will say that they don’t need a will because they do not have enough assets.
 However, unless you are destitute, you probably own a lot more property and assets than you think.
 Property ownership includes more than a house.
 Things like individual and jointly owned bank accounts, stocks/bonds, retirement accounts, jewelry, automobiles, your digital footprint, and even pets, are all part of your estate.
 You do not have to be wealthy, or even close to it, to benefit from a will.
 But it’s not just you who benefits from a will.
-You can rest assured knowing that your assets are being treated the way you want.
 At the same time, your family and loved ones can focus on grieving your loss, instead of dealing with legal issues the court system because you failed to prepare.

 Wills are subject to state law.
 When you die without a will, it is known as dying intestate, and the distribution of your assets becomes the responsibility of a probate court in your state.
 The probate court appoints an administrator who will act as your executor.
 They will be responsible for identifying legal claims against your estate, paying off outstanding debts, and locating your legal heirs.
 Locating your heirs will only happen when your property is worth more than your outstanding debts.
 It is up to the court to decide what is best for your estate, and your family is stuck with the will of the court.